 Peruvian business culture is outwardly similar to that of its neighbors and elsewhere in the region.
 However, there are some local points that you will need to be aware of.
 If you are looking to incorporate a company in Peru, understanding local norms will make everything run more smoothly.
-Even if you’re just looking at the market, these tips will help you make a good impression.
+Even if you’re just looking at the market, these tips will help you make a good impression, for example by learning the language and remaining formal.

 Peruvian business culture: 4 key points